ninjaRua070597/Bai_Tap_Lon_QTDA_IT4240/sources/README.txt

 data storage provided by the Google File System, HBase provides Bigtable-like capabilities on top of Apache Hadoop [3].

-To get started using HBase, the full documentation for this release can be found under the doc/ directory that accompanies this README.
+To get st  arted using HBase, the full documentation for this release can be found under the doc/ directory that accompanies this README.
 Using a browser, open the docs/index.html to view the project home page (or browse to [1]).
 The hbase 'book' at http://hbase.apache.org/book.html has a 'quick start'